ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

 This allows you to write very slim input types and get rid of a lot of boilerplate code.

-We have also started exploring how we can use source generators to make Hot Chocolate faster and even less boilerplate.
+We have also started exploring how we can use source generators to make Hot Chocolate faster and reduce boilerplate even further.
 You will see this trickling in with the next dot releases.

 # New Configuration API

-While .NET 5 support is nice, the most significant change from an API perspective is the new configuration API, which now brings together all the different builders to set up a GraphQL server into one new API.
+While .NET 5 support is nice, the most significant change from an API perspective is the new configuration API, which now brings together all the different builders to set up a GraphQL server.
+This makes the server configuration now very accessible and straightforward to use.

 ```csharp
 services